 Not sure which one is right for your business?
 For most users, we’re recommend the Canon PR10-G. This remote is fully compatible with both Windows and Mac operating systems, and gives you plentiful controls and a powerful laser.

-If you don’t need compatibility with Mac computers, you might also want to consider the Logitech R800 Professional Presenter.
-This model sacrifices Apple’s operating systems, but adds a powerful timing system that lets you make the most of the built-in vibration feature.
+You might also want to consider the Logitech R800 Professional Presenter.
+This model adds a powerful timing system that lets you make the most of the built-in vibration feature.

 Finally, there will be a few people who just need something simple for their presentations.
 In this case, you can’t go wrong with the Kensington Wireless Presenter.
 It’s affordable, easy to use, and reliable.
 If this is all you need, there is no sense is spending money on a high-end model.